-Interesting Facts All About The June Bug (It’s Not Blind)
+Interesting Facts All About The June Bug

-Or more annoyingly these little buggers can be found flying around your porch light banging around constantly during the summer months.
+Or, more annoyingly, these little buggers can be found flying around your porch light, banging around constantly during the summer months.

 Read on to find out just why they do this and much more.

-How did June bugs Get Their Name?
+How did June Bugs Get Their Name?

 Are June Bugs Blind?

-Instead of their wings moving up and down like most flying insects, June bugs essentially wiggle their wing by curling and un-curling them rapidly in a figure 8 motion.
+Instead of their wings moving up and down like most flying insects, June bugs essentially wiggle their wing by curling and un-curling them rapidly in a figure-8 motion.

 Why Are June Bugs Attracted To Light?